-In this part I want to share with you 16 additional tips that’ll help with the preparations beforehand and virtually upgrade your visit to the park:
+In the first part of this guide, I shared with you all the initial information you need to know to plan your visit to Disneyland Paris.
+In this part, I want to share with you 16 additional tips that’ll help with the preparations beforehand and virtually upgrade your visit to the park:

-2. Speaking of the website, I strongly recommend that you check out the park’s map and the list of rides on it.
-Knowing which kinds of rides exist at the park and where they’re located helps a lot with the planning and managing of the expectations before the visit.
+Speaking of the website, I strongly recommend that you check out the list of rides on the park’s map.

-If the weather is cold, bring a water-resistant poncho because an umbrella might be of a less convenient option: take out-open-close-put back inside-take out again, you get where I’m going with this one…
+If the weather is cold, bring a water-resistant poncho because an umbrella might be a less convenient option: take out-open-close-put back inside-take out again, you get where I’m going with this one…

+Make sure to wear comfortable shoes to walk in because this is a relatively large park and you’re going to do a lot of walking.
 Also, it’s not the time to try new shoes on.
 I really don’t think there’s anything that sucks more than a sprained and bleeding ankle on a day like this.
 Leave the fancy shoe obsession to Cinderella!

-As to the bag that’ll accompany you throughout the day, you should opt for a standard backpack or a small bag that you can drape over your shoulder, bigger than that and you risk making your experience quite a drag, literally! (there’s luggage storage at the entrance to each park but the service isn’t free of charge).
+As to the bag that’ll accompany you throughout the day, you should opt for a standard backpack or a small bag that you can drape over your shoulder; bigger than that and you risk making your experience quite a drag -literally! (there’s luggage storage at the entrance to each park, but the service isn’t free of charge).

 * Stalls and cheap canteens (15€ per person on average)